qvest-digital/training_container/workshops/kubernetes/chapters/10_architecture/slides.md

 ## When not to use kubernetes

-- Missing experienced DevOps infrastructure engineers in team,
+- Missing experienced DevOps infra engineers in team
   - training costs and managing a Kubernetes cluster may be too high.
 - Kubernetes excels in supporting large projects
   - small application which not require complex scaling/management